 - If you have a home, you may be able to get an equity loan using the equity in your mortgage.

-- If you’re having difficulty obtaining a loan consolidation for low credit through conventional lenders, you may need to try to find lending institutions that concentrate on subprime lendings.
+- If you’re having difficulty obtaining a loan consolidation for low credit through conventional lenders, you may need to try to find lending institutions that concentrate on subprime lending.
 The terms of the loan will be less favorable, but will most likely still be preferable to default.

 - There are many predatory lending companies that offer debt consolidation loans to borrowers with bad credit.
 Always beware of the fees and interest rates that are associated with the loan & watch out for companies that guarantee approval or are requesting payment before the loan is even approved.

-- The good news is that there are also legitimate, white hat, debt settlement & consolidation firms who provide the valuable service of offering debt consolidation services to individuals without the best of credit history.
+- The good news is that there are also legitimate, white hat, debt settlement & consolidation firms who provide the valuable service of offering debt consolidation services to individuals without the best credit history.

 Where Can I Get a Debt Consolidation Loan with Bad Credit?

 Many borrowers searching for a bad credit debt consolidation loan call their financial institution or credit union first, and while it makes sense to do business with an institution that you currently work with, it may be disappointing if you get declined for the loan.
 Financial institutions & banks offer a wide selection of conventional financing options as well as other items, but they hardly ever offer debt consolidation loans as an option to individuals with low credit ratings.
 Since regular financial institutions offer the highest interest rates to individuals with low credit, they are often the worst place to go to when looking for a debt consolidation loan.
-Instead, it may be better to look for a trustworthy debt relief company who is willing to help – such as New Era Debt Solutions.
+Instead, it may be better to look for a trustworthy debt relief company that is willing to help – such as New Era Debt Solutions.

-H2: How to Get a Debt Consolidation Loan with Bad Credit
+How to Get a Debt Consolidation Loan with Bad Credit